natalia-romero/restofind/README.md

 ## RestoFind
-This project use Laravel and PostgreSQL
+This project uses Laravel and PostgreSQL
 ## Install RestoFind